mihir224/chat-zilla/README.md

 ***This project has limited functionality as of now (entry level functionality for socket.io) but I do plan to add more functionality like admin roles and PWA compatibility***

-***Note: In production, the JWT isn't visible at the client side due to browser security and the cookie being httpOnly.
-For this reason, even though user is authenticated by the server upon signin, due to absence of JWT, the user cannot perform any of the CUD operations in production.
-I'm currently working towards fixing this.
-You can still, setup the project locally and it will work fine.***